-Leia store, for instance, thank users for purchasing a book and ask to rate the product right in the email.
+Leia, for instance, thanks users for purchasing a book and asks them to rate the product right in the email.

 To encourage users to purchase more, you can offer them some complementary products.
-For example, if a customer has recently purchased a phone, you can promote a phone case or earphones.
+For example, if a customer has recently purchased a phone, you can promote a phone case or headphones.

-In their email, Dollar Shave Club, for example, not only notify a customer about the box shipment but also show the items that could fit in the next box.
+In their email, Dollar Shave Club, not only notify customers about the box shipment, but also shows the items that could fit in the next box.

 Summing it up

-Email marketing is a great tool for boosting your sales conversion rate at any touchpoint with a subscriber or a customer; just keep in mind the following tips:
+Email marketing is a great tool for boosting your sales conversion rate at any touchpoint with a subscriber or a customer; just keep the following tips in mind:

 - Offer a lead magnet to first-visitors of your website.

-- Make your subscribers feel you care about them by sending out welcome email series.
+- Make your subscribers feel like you care about them by sending out a welcome email series.